Amarrels/web102_prework/README.md

-# WEB102 Prework - *Name of App Here*
+# WEB102 Prework - *For Full Stack Web Development Class*

 Submitted by: **Amarra Houraney**

-**Name of your app** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+**This** is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: **6** hours spent in total